nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `sortClientPhone INDEX`

-* Sort list of clients based on their phone number
+* Sorts your list of clients based on their phone number
 * The index refers to whether sorting will be done in ascending order or descending order
 * The index can be any number